vittorio-nardone/ansible-swarm-cluster/README.md

 - Scale-out is correctly supported by playbook.
 If `instance_count` is incremented, new EC2 docker nodes are deployed and joined to Swarm cluster as workers.
 - Scale-in is not supported by this playbook.

+## CI Pipeline

+Travis CI is configured to perform build tests at every code push to repository:
+- code linting, using `ansible-lint`
+- `docker` role, using `molecule`